-Based on an amendment to the rules of the Tokyo Stock Exchange and the Osaka Securities Exchange, companies listed on those stock exchanges are required to have at least one member of the board of directors or the board of corporate auditors to be "independent" by the date of the general meeting of shareholders with respect to the fiscal year ended on or after March 1, 2010.
+Based on the rules of the Tokyo Stock Exchange and the Osaka Securities Exchange, companies listed on those stock exchanges are required to have at least one member of the board of directors or the board of corporate auditors to be "independent."
 Currently, three of our directors and three of our corporate auditors meet such independence requirements.

 To ensure transparency and objectivity in personnel matters relating to directors, we have established a nominating committee and a compensation committee.
-Each committee is comprised of six members, of whom three are outside directors.
+Each committee consists of three outside directors and the president.